 In each of these plans, the employee is not the owner of any shares.
-By agreement the employee participates in the growth in the business's value through a formula that measures the growth in value of the company's stock.
+By agreement the employee participates in the growth of the business's value through a formula that measures the growth in value of the company's stock.
 The employee is credited on paper, with a percentage of the growth in value, which value is convertible to cash at a future date.
 The employee will be taxed on the date in the future that he or she receives the cash benefit.

 (d) EXAMPLE: An employer offers and pays an employee 15% on a house purchase in another location in lieu of the employer acquiring the employee's house and becoming responsible for selling the house.
 This type of circumstance shall be considered as an incentive for the employee to move to another location.
-IF the payment is restricted, it shall not be taxable as earned income.
+IF the payment is restricted or imperfect with a qualified right to enter (confined, temporary, modified, conditioned, limited provisional, guarded, ambiguous, reserved, dependent, defined, it shall not be taxable as earned income/compensation.